caracalla/buffdog/README.md

 ## Setup

-1. Install Debian linux on a virtualbox VM
+1. Install Debian **jessie** on a virtualbox VM
-2. ??? (fill this in later when I remember what I did)
-  * v86d and uvesafb were involved
+    * Tried and failed on stretch, probably due to user error
+2. `apt-get install -y v86d`
+3. `modprobe uvesafb`
+    * The display on the VM should change to blockier text.
+If this fails, check the syslog.
-3. Make sure you have /dev/fb0
+4. Make sure you have /dev/fb0
+    * `ls /dev | grep fb`
-4. make
+5. make

 ## Namesake